 Which level of training do you need?

-Suitable for - anyone seriously considering hypnotherapy training but not yet quite sure it's right for them, or anyone who wants to meet out tutor and ask lots of questions - see the details here
+Suitable for - anyone seriously considering hypnotherapy training but not yet quite sure it's right for them - see the details here

 Hypnotherapy Practitioner Training